 For the past 30 years, since the last Soviet soldier left Afghanistan after a decade of occupation, the country has known only conflict, terror and instability.
 The population has endured a long civil war, an oppressive regime, another invasion in 2001, and has heard an endless number of announcements about reconstruction plans, troop surges, exit strategies, peace conferences and political deals which would finally bring peace to their exhausted land.

 Not much has changed since that last Soviet soldier left in 1989.
-And it is not yet clear whether, and how, anything will change in the near future.
+And with the Taliban regime at the helm of the country, it is not yet clear whether, and how, anything will change in the near future.